Model-Free Nonlinear Feedback Optimization: Performance Analysis

 \end{theorem} \begin{proof} Please see Appendix~\ref{subsec:optimality}. \end{proof}

-In Theorem~\ref{thm:optimality}, we use the average second moments of the gradients of the Gaussian smooth approximation $\obj_{\delta}(u)$ as the convergence measure.
+In Theorem~\ref{thm:optimality}, the convergence measure is the average second moments of the gradients of the Gaussian smooth approximation $\obj_{\delta}(u)$.
+This measure reflects first-order stationarity, and we use it as a starting point of analysis, given that finding globally optimal solutions of general nonconvex problems is NP-hard\cite{jin2021nonconvex}.
 This measure is common in the field of zeroth-order nonconvex optimization \cite{ghadimi2013stochastic,nesterov2017random,zhang2020improving}, where nonconvexity inhibits the investigation of optimality gaps, and stochasticity required by exploration noises in gradient estimates leads to the consideration of \emph{ergodic} rates.

 In the right-hand side of \eqref{eq:boundOrderComplexity}, the first term reflects the order of optimality concerning the descent-based update of the proposed controller, whereas the second term corresponds to the order of errors resulting from the relatively slow response of the system excited by the controller \eqref{eq:updateOPT}.
 If the system is rapidly decaying, i.e., $\mu$ is very close to $0$, then the aforementioned second term can be neglected, and